NCERT Solutions for Class 12 Chemistry Chapter 14 – Free PDF Download

 |1||The sugar moiety in DNA molecules is

 |2||Bases are Adenine(A), Guanine(G), Cytosine(C), Thymine(T).||2||The bases are Adenine(A), Guanine(G), Cytosine(C), Uracil(U).|

 |3||The helical structure of DNA is double-stranded.||3||The helical structure of RNA is single-stranded.|

 What are the different types of RNA found in the cell?

 (ii) Ribosomal RNA (r-RNA)

 (iii) Transfer RNA (t-RNA)

-In the case, if a student faces problems while referring NCERT class 12 chemistry solutions, they can approach BYJU’s support team to clear all their doubts.
+In case a student faces problems while referring to NCERT Class 12 Chemistry Solutions, they can approach the BYJU’S support team to clear all their doubts.
 Apart from chemistry, students can also submit all their queries regarding other subjects including physics, maths and biology.
 And that is not just it.
-BYJU’s also keeps track of all the progress that student’s make.
-Feedbacks are provided at regular intervals.
+BYJU’S also keeps track of all the progress that students make.
+Feedback is provided at regular intervals.